a-ads/blog/content/blog/updated-ad-campaign-wizard.md

 meta_keywords: ""
 json_ld: ""
 ---
 We are excited to announce that we have updated our campaign creation wizard!
-The beta version of the interface is now available, and you can create a campaign in it right away.
+The beta version of the interface is now available, and you can create a campaign in it right away:

 [Create campaign](https://a-ads.com/beta/campaigns/new/)